 Fancy a trip to the majestic nation of Canada but don’t know where to go?
 We’ve got you covered

 Sometimes overlooked by outsiders, the capital of Canada has the highest standard of living in the country, and is home to around 1.3 million people in its metropolitan area.
-Ottawa offers a great mix of culture and recreation; it’s home to both the National Arts Centre and the National Gallery of Canada, and there are various festivals running throughout the year based on subjects as diverse as folk music, flowers and dragon boating!
+Ottawa offers a great mix of culture and recreation; it’s home to both the National Arts Centre and the National Gallery of Canada, and there are various festivals running throughout the year based on subjects as diverse as folk music, flowers, and dragon boating!

 In the summer you’re never far from the countryside and the cycling is excellent, with people staying in cottages and spending the weekends on two wheels.
-In fact it was a bike friendly city well before it became trendy to embrace bikes.
+In fact, it was a bike-friendly city well before it became trendy to embrace bikes.
 In the winter you can skate on the Rideau Canal or cross country ski in the Gatineau.

 The largest city in Canada, Toronto is great fun.
 Lively and cosmopolitan with a student population numbering over 200,000 and a multicultural demographic including people from some 200 different nations, it jumps and dances with a vivacious spirit.
 Its nightlife scene is strong, with a burgeoning foodie scene – “fresh and local” seems to be the unwritten motto of the city’s chefs.

-The lesser-visited west coast is where we find Vancouver, one of Canada’s most densely-populated and ethnically diverse cities.
+The lesser-visited west coast is where we find Vancouver, one of Canada’s most densely populated and ethnically diverse cities.
 A place where you can head up into the mountains to ski – or take a couple of days to head all the way to the famous ski resort of Whistler – before being back in the city and enjoying a cocktail by nightfall.
 More so than any other Canadian city, the street food boom has seriously taken off here, with over 100 food trucks supplying hungry residents with everything from fish and chips to Chinese delicacies.

 Founded in 1608 as a French outpost, Québec City still feels like that.
-Not only is French widely spoken, it’s a city a city whose reinvigorated neighborhoods are bursting with sexy nightclubs, funky restaurants, and a laissez-faire French vibe.
+Not only is French widely spoken, but it’s also a city whose reinvigorated neighborhoods are bursting with sexy nightclubs, funky restaurants, and a laissez-faire French vibe.
 Evenings spent talking long into the night over a bottle of wine and delicious nibbles are the thing to do, and all of this will be done somewhere affording a spectacular view of city lights and the St. Lawrence river.

 The Old City is the place to start.
 Take the funicular down to the Petit Champlain district to do some window shopping in this tourist hot spot before hiking up the steps back to the Frontenac, and check out the stores on nearby Rue Sainte-Jean.
 You could do it the other way round, but with all the amazing food and drink you’ll be consuming, this may be your only nod to real exercise.
 Other than that, it’s a perfect city for walking aimlessly and immersing yourself in a city that feels more European than anywhere else in North America.